 In Mexico, P. worked for a bank.
 In 2018, a known member of a large drug cartel came to P.'s bank and demanded that P. open a bank account for him.
 P.'s bank would not approve the new account, and the cartel member became furious with P. Afterwards, the same cartel member started threatening P. and other members of the cartel contacted P. demanding money.
 Out of fear, P. left his job and relocated to another town, but he was unable to support his family and eventually resumed working at the bank.
 Despite his attempts to keep a low profile, the cartel continued to target and threaten P. and his family.
 Fearing escalating attacks from the cartel, P. and his family fled to the United States.
-Although P. and his family were issued Notices to Appear (NTAs) when they entered the United States, the Department of Homeland Security has not yet filed their NTAs with the immigration court.
+Although P. and his family were issued Notices to

+Appear (NTAs) when they entered the United States, the Department of Homeland Security has not yet filed their NTAs with the immigration court.
 Unless and until their NTAs are filed with the immigration court, USCIS retains initial jurisdiction over their applications for asylum.
 NIJC timely filed P., S., E., G., and R.'s skeletal applications for asylum with USCIS in September 2020.
-All affidavits and supporting materials for the family's case will be due one week prior to their interview at the asylum office, unless their NTAs are filed with the immigration court.
+Once their NTAs are filed with the court, they will be placed into court proceedings.
+All affidavits and supporting materials will be due 15 days prior to their individual merits hearing.

-35. R. and L. are a husband and wife from Honduras.
+34. R. and L. are a husband and wife from Honduras.
 Their children, P. and T., will be derivatives on their applications for asylum.
 The family is waiting for their next Master Calendar hearing to be rescheduled.
 R., L., P., and T. speak Spanish and live in Chicago, IL.
 (19-0138764) (19-0138767) (19-0139752)

 R. owned a dental practice in Honduras and L. worked as a teacher.
 In early 2019, members of the Mara 18 gang started extorting L. and her son and threatening to kill them if they did not pay.
 When L. refused the gang's demands, gang members began threatening R. and threatening to kill the entire family if they continued to refuse to pay extortion fees to the gang.
 R. reported the threats to the police in Honduras, but the police did not investigate and the family was unable to obtain protection from the gang.
 Fearing for their lives, R., L., and their two daughters fled to the United States in 2019.
 NIJC timely filed the family's asylum applications.
-All affidavits and supporting materials to their case will be due 30 days prior to their individual merits hearing, which has not yet been scheduled.
+All affidavits and supporting materials to their case will be due 15 days prior to their individual merits hearing, which has not yet been scheduled.

-36. F. is a man from Mexico.
+35. F. is a man from Mexico.
 His wife, C., and their children, T. and R., will be derivatives on his application for asylum and are also independently eligible for asylum.
-The family is waiting for their next Master Calendar hearing to be rescheduled.
+The family's next Master Calendar hearing is scheduled for November 29, 2023.
 F. and his family speak Spanish and live in Chicago, IL.
-(20-0143334) (20-0143335) (20-0143339) (20-0143340)
+(20-0143334) (20-0143335) (20-0143339) (20-0143334)